discrete-void/GitHub_Constellate/README.md

 <em>Don't forget to add your contributions by making pull requests, I will make sure I merge them once I have the time after they've been analysed.<br>

-Don't forget to start the repo if you think this project is cool :emoji_with_sunglass: cool!!!
+Don't forget to :star: the repo if you think this project is cool!!!

 </em>